It is the fluid that surrounds the brain and spinal cord.

 Myelitis is an inflammation in the spinal cord resulting from a neurological disorder that damages or deteriorates myelin.

 This condition can cause:

 - Acute or chronic pain.

 - Bladder or bowel dysfunction.

 - Sensory problems

 This disease is due to infections or disorders in the body’s immune system.
-Depending on how advanced it is, it can be treated with rehabilitation and medications.
+It can be treated with rehabilitation and medications, depending on how advanced it is.